QSTN: A Modular Framework for Robust Questionnaire Inference with Large Language Models: Abstract

 \section{Abstract}

 We introduce \texttt{QSTN}, an open-source Python framework for systematically generating responses from questionnaire-style prompts to support in-silico surveys and annotation tasks with large language models (LLMs).
 QSTN enables robust evaluation of questionnaire presentation, prompt perturbations, and response generation methods.
-Our extensive evaluation ($>40 $ million survey responses) shows that question structure and response generation methods have a significant impact on the alignment of generated survey responses with human answers, and can be obtained for a fraction of the compute cost.
+Our extensive evaluation (>40 million survey responses) shows that question structure and response generation methods have a significant impact on the alignment of generated survey responses with human answers.
+We also find that answers can be obtained for a fraction of the compute cost, by changing the presentation method.
 In addition, we offer a no-code user interface that allows researchers to set up robust experiments with LLMs \emph{without coding knowledge}.
 We hope that \texttt{QSTN} will support the reproducibility and reliability of LLM-based research in the future.